Student Rights and Responsibilities

 - Students have a right to pursue an education free from discrimination based upon sex, race, cultural background, religion, political creed, marital status, age, sexual orientation or disability.

 - Students have a right to fair and impartial academic evaluation.

-- Students have a right to be free from involuntary disclosure of information about their views, beliefs and political association that professors or administrators acquire in the course of their work as advisors.
+- Students have a right to be free from involuntary disclosure of information about their views, beliefs and political association which professors or administrators acquire in the course of their work as advisors.

-- Students have a right to have the university maintain and protect the private status of all educational records except as directed by appropriate legal authority.
+- Students have a right to have the university maintain and protect the confidential status of all educational records except as directed by appropriate legal authority.

 - Students, through student representatives, may have a right to participate in formulating and evaluating institutional policies.

 - Students have a right to organize and join associations to promote interests held in common with others.

 - Students have a right to peaceful protest on University premises.
 These protests may not interfere with entrance to and exit from campus facilities, unreasonably disrupt the educational process or damage property.